 29 July 1830 Promoted Assistant Inspector of Hospitals.
 The pay according to rank was set by the Royal Warrant of 1830 to 19 shillings a day.

-Malta 20 Apr 1831 Birth of Grace Davy daughter of Physician to the Forces John Davy MD and his wife Margaret.
+Malta 20 Apr 1831 Birth of Grace Davy daughter of Physician to the Forces John Davy MD and Margaret.
 The child was baptised on 12 June 1831 by the Rev John Cleugh Chaplain to Government.

 Together with naval surgeon John Liddell, attended Sir Walter Scott who had arrived in Malta on HMS Barham in November 1831 for the recovery of his health.
 While performing quarantine in Fort Manoel, Scott collected material for his new novel The Siege of Malta.
 Scott remained in Malta for three weeks before departing for Naples.

 Malta 27 Oct 1832 Birth of a daughter Elizabeth Mary Davy, who died in 1857 of consumption.